From Handcrafted to Deep Features for Pedestrian Detection: A Survey

 \textbf{Part-based methods} Features from the local part of an object play an important role in capturing occluded or deformable pedestrians.
 Several methods have investigated the integration of part-based information.
 Xu \textit{et al.} \cite{Xu_SPRCNN_CVPRW_2019} proposed to first detect the key-points of each proposal and then generate six parts based on these key-points.
 Afterwards, they combined the features of these parts together.
-Zhao \textit{et al.} \cite{Zhao_JHPCNN_BMVC_2018} introduced two branches for holistic bounding-box detection and parts prediction and built a tree-structured module to integrate them together.
+Zhao \textit{et al.} \cite{Zhao_JHPCNN_BMVC_2018} introduced two branches for holistic and part predictions and built a tree-structured module to integrate them.
 Zhang \textit{et al.} \cite{Zhang_ORCNN_ECCV_2018} proposed to combine the features of different parts for classification and regression.

 Several recent pedestrian detection methods use the visible-body information of a pedestrian.
-Zhou \textit{et al.} \cite{Zhou_Bibox_ECCV_2018} trained a deep network with two output branches, where one branch detects the full body and the other detects the visible part.
-The results of the two branches are fused to obtain improved pedestrian detection.
-Pang \textit{et al.} \cite{Pang_MGAN_ICCV_2019} developed a novel mask-guided attention network to enhance the features of visible pedestrian regions while suppressing the features of occluded regions.
+Zhou \textit{et al.} \cite{Zhou_Bibox_ECCV_2018} trained a deep network with two output branches to detect full body and visible part.
+The results of two branches are fused to obtain improved pedestrian detection.
+Pang \textit{et al.} \cite{Pang_MGAN_ICCV_2019} developed a novel mask-guided attention network to enhance the features of visible regions.
 Some methods use the head information to aid pedestrian detection.
 Chi \textit{et al.} \cite{Chi_JointDet_AAAI_2020} designed a joint network for head and pedestrian detection with relationship discriminating module for detection in crowd.
-Zhang \textit{et al.} \cite{Zhang_DoubleAnchor_arXiv_2019} proposed double anchor region proposal networks (Double Anchor RPN) to respectively detect human heads and bodies and a joint Nms to combine the detection results.
-Lin \textit{et al.} \cite{Lin_PedJointNet_ACCESS_2019} built two-branch networks for head-shoulder and full body part prediction and introduce a novel adaptive fusion mechanism.
-Lu \textit{et al.} \cite{Lu_SHE_arXiv_2019} proposed semantic head detection in parallel with a body branch to address intra-class occlusion.
+Zhang \textit{et al.} \cite{Zhang_DoubleAnchor_arXiv_2019} proposed double anchor region proposal networks to respectively detect human heads and bodies and a joint NMS to combine the detection results.
+Lin \textit{et al.} \cite{Lin_PedJointNet_ACCESS_2019} built two-branch networks for head-shoulder and full body predictions and introduced an adaptive fusion mechanism.
+Lu \textit{et al.} \cite{Lu_SHE_arXiv_2019} proposed semantic head detection in parallel with a body branch.